jakobhautop/nomercy/spec.md

     - Default flow: adapters are generated at build time (binding-specific build step) and validated on first CLI run
     - First-run safeguard: if no artifact exists or hashes drift, CLI triggers regeneration before executing schedules
     - Determinism enforcement:
-        * Generator computes a checksum over: user-decorated sources, binding version, nomercy-core version, protocol version, generator flags, manifest schema
+        * Generator computes a checksum over: user-decorated sources, binding version, nomercy-core version, protocol version, generator flags, manifest schema.
+The checksum is the SHA-256 digest of the concatenation of these inputs encoded in canonical UTF-8 JSON, with the manifest serialized **excluding** the `checksum` field to avoid self-reference.
-        * Checksum is stored in `adapter.manifest.json` and mirrored in a `adapter.checksum` file inside the bundle
+        * Authoritative checksum location for validation is `adapter.checksum`; `adapter.manifest.json` includes the same value in a `checksum` field for debugging only.
+CLI compares its recomputed digest against `adapter.checksum` and refuses execution if they differ.
+        * Regeneration and refusal rules:
+            - If `adapter.checksum` is missing, mismatched, or cannot be parsed, CLI regenerates the adapter; if regeneration fails, it aborts with exit code 3.
+            - If `adapter.manifest.json` embeds a checksum that disagrees with `adapter.checksum`, CLI treats the adapter as stale and regenerates from sources; regeneration rewrites both files so they converge.
+            - Binding generators must compute the checksum with the manifest’s `checksum` field set to null/absent in the digest input to prevent recursion.
         * CLI recomputes the checksum before each run; mismatch => refuse to execute stale adapter and regenerate
         * Build systems (e.g., Cargo) cache by checksum; identical inputs must produce byte-identical adapter binaries
     - Artifact location: